Reading Activities for the Week Before Thanksgiving Break

-Introduce your students to a rich culture that is often overlooked or forgotten, yet was an essential part of the history that we reflect on at thanksgiving.
+Introduce your students to a rich culture that is often overlooked or forgotten, yet was an essential part of the history that we reflect on at Thanksgiving.

-Indigenous Enterprise is a modern group of Native American dancers from the Untied States and Canada, representing a variety of different tribes.
+Indigenous Enterprise is a modern group of Native American dancers from the United States and Canada, representing a variety of different tribes.
 In this 7 1/2 minute PBS video, you will hear from several of the dancers on why they are working to preserve and share this part of their culture.
 You'll also see some captivating footage of their dances.

 For more, check out this powerful video that includes a Fancy Dance, Hoop Dance, Grass Dance, and Jingle Dress Dance.